anganachakraborty/S-conLSH/README.md

 ```
 ### Quick start
 ```
-The package includes sample reference genome and SMRT reads to demonstrate the quich start guide.
+The package includes sample reference genome and SMRT reads to demonstrate the quick start guide.

 ``` For alignment free mapping in PAF format